Best hair regrowth shampoo

 What causes hair loss

-There are many causes of hair loss, some of which are reversible and some that are not.
-It most commonly happens in men, especially as they age.
+There are many causes of hair loss, some of which are reversible.
+Hair loss most commonly happens in men, especially as they age.
 However, women may also experience thinning or hair loss.

-Male pattern baldness is genetic and results from a sensitivity to DHT, which is a byproduct of testosterone.
+Male pattern baldness is genetic and results from a sensitivity to dihydrotestosterone, which is a byproduct of testosterone.
 If you have inherited this sensitivity, then as you age, your follicles will shrink and eventually stop growing hair.
-Though, some women also inherit this sensitivity.
+Some women inherit this sensitivity, too.

-Even if your follicles aren’t shrinking, they can stop growing hair if they are blocked.
-Over time, dirt, dead skin, oil and sweat can clog the follicles, which results in them growing smaller and smaller hairs, until eventually, no more strands can emerge because of the blockage.
+Even if your follicles aren’t shrinking, they can stop growing hair if they’re blocked.
+Over time, dirt, dead skin, oil and sweat can clog them, which results in them growing smaller and smaller hairs, until eventually, no more strands can emerge.

 Hair loss can also result from hormonal changes, which is why some women experience hair loss during pregnancy.
 This usually reverses on its own after giving birth, but that doesn’t mean you can’t use a shampoo that may help prevent it or bring back your normal volume sooner.

-Other stressors can cause hair thinning and shedding, such as a traumatic injury, surgery or living with high emotional stress daily.
-Additionally, underlying health issues, such as hypothyroidism or poor nutrition, can also contribute.
+Other stressors can cause hair thinning and shedding, such as injury, surgery or living with high emotional stress.
+Underlying health issues, such as hypothyroidism or poor nutrition, can also contribute.

 How hair regrowth shampoos work

-Hair regrowth shampoos nourish the scalp with essential vitamins, nutrients and proteins that hair and skin need to stay healthy.
+Hair regrowth shampoos nourish the scalp with vitamins, nutrients and proteins that hair and skin need to stay healthy.
 Along with promoting growth, this can make the strands stronger and less prone to breakage.
 Many also have moisturizing properties that can add volume to your locks.

 Just like other body parts, hair follicles need good blood flow.
 To help with this, some hair regrowth shampoos stimulate the scalp by increasing circulation.
 This brings more essential nutrients to your follicles and the roots of your hair.
 Also, some hair regrowth shampoos exfoliate the scalp to remove oil and dead skin that could be clogging the follicles.

 Since DHT sensitivity is the most common cause of hair loss, many regrowth shampoos include DHT-blocking ingredients.
-These can help slow the shrinking of follicles, so your hair continues to grow thick and healthy for as long as possible, even if you are genetically predisposed to baldness.
+These can help slow the shrinking of follicles, so your hair continues to grow thick and healthy as long as possible, even if you are genetically predisposed to baldness.

 Are hair regrowth shampoos effective?

-Because there are so many causes of hair loss, and because everyone’s body reacts differently, there is no way to know if a hair regrowth shampoo will be effective for you unless you try one.
-Generally speaking, if your thinning is mild, caused by a lack of blood flow, nutrients or blocked follicles, hair regrowth shampoos can work very well.
+Because there are so many causes of hair loss, and because everyone’s body reacts differently, there is no way to know if hair regrowth shampoos will be effective for you unless you try one.
+If your thinning is mild, caused by a lack of blood flow, nutrients or blocked follicles, they can work very well.
 Likewise, if you only have a mild sensitivity to DHT, a regrowth shampoo may be effective.

 It is important to have realistic expectations and to start using a regrowth shampoo as early as possible.
 If your follicle has not generated new hair in years, there is little chance of a hair regrowth shampoo working.

-Ingredients to look for in a quality hair regrowth shampoo
+What to look for in a quality hair regrowth shampoo

 Saw palmetto

 Saw palmetto oil is a relatively new tool in the fight against male pattern baldness.
-When applied topically, it can block the absorption of DHT.
-Though limited, some studies show that its efficacy in preventing hair loss and promoting regrowth.
+When applied to the skin, it can block the absorption of DHT.
+According to the National Institutes of Health, some limited studies show that its’s effective in preventing hair loss and promoting regrowth.

 Rosemary oil

 Rosemary oil may help promote hair growth in several ways.
-First, it is naturally antifungal and antibiotic, making it effective if it is a fungal condition or underlying infection causing the shedding.
-Second, some studies show rosemary oil can inhibit the binding of dihydrotestosterone to androgen receptors in the follicle.
+First, it is naturally antifungal and antibiotic, making it effective if a fungus or underlying infection is causing the shedding.
+Second, the NIH says some studies show rosemary oil can inhibit the binding of dihydrotestosterone to androgen receptors in the follicle.

 Biotin

-Though a few clinical results prove it, many hair loss experts believe that biotin can help slow hair loss because it improves the strength and health of your hair.
-In addition, this can increase the thickness of each strand, which adds volume and reduces breakage.
+Though few clinical results prove it, many hair loss experts believe that biotin can help slow hair loss because it improves the strength and health of your hair.
+This also can increase the thickness of each strand, which adds volume and reduces breakage.

 Collagen

-Collagen strengthens the skin that contains the hair roots as well as the follicles themselves.
-According to Healthline, it can help with age-related thinning and potentially fend off greying.
+Collagen strengthens the follicles and the skin that contains the hair roots.
+It can help with age-related thinning and may fend off greying.
 It also breaks down in the body into amino acids and proteins used to build new hairs.

 Keratin

-Keratin is one of the building blocks of hair, so it makes sense that having an abundant amount of it in your body can help keep hair healthy.
+Keratin is one of the building blocks of hair, so it makes sense that the NIH says having an abundant amount of it in your body can help keep hair healthy.
 In addition to promoting growth, it also leaves strands looking shiny.

 Ketoconazole